 Our family and friends would like to help young people suffering from mental illness, anxiety disorders, and other disabilities realize their dreams and potential.
 We would like to raise funds for a bursary in Chantelle’s name.
-The bursary will support a young graduating student at Winsor Secondary High School in North Vancouver.
+The bursary will support a young graduating student at Windsor Secondary High School in North Vancouver.

 Our community, friends and family have shown enormous love and support during Chantelle’s illness and after the passing of our beloved daughter.